The University of Tübingen specializes in the following areas of core research:

 The guiding concept is the development of an integrative view of language as a natural and cultural phenomenon.
 This perspective combines the linguistic investigation of the structure, interpretation, development and processing of language with cognition and neuroscientific research on the biological basis and cultural points of view of the shaping of human language.
 The center’s aim is to build bridges between the Sciences and Humanities using language as a focus of research.

-A current example of this joint research at TüZLi is the collaborative research center 833 "Emergence of Meaning – the Dynamics and Adaptivity of Linguistic Structures" initiated in July 2009.
+A current example of this joint research at TüZLi is the collaborative research center 833 "The Construction of Meaning – the Dynamics and Adaptivity of Linguistic Structures" initiated in July 2009.
 It seeks to understand how meaning arises, both in spoken and unspoken communication, as well as during the processing of language and under the specific conditions of a unique grammar.
 This research is carried out jointly by the Linguistics department, Cognition Science, Psychology and Neuroscience.

 Core research in Plant Molecular Biology

 The Center for Plant Molecular Biology (ZMBP) brings together knowledge and skills from the departments of Biology, Chemistry and Pharmaceutics: the disciplines of Genetics, Molecular Biology, Biochemistry, Cell Biology, Physiology and Developmental Biology cooperate in complex areas of plant research.

 The focus here is on the investigation of basic developmental processes in plants, as well as the reaction of plants to various environmental influences such as heat, cold, aridity and the introduction of pathogens.
 The plants primarily used in this research are thale cress (arabidopsis thaliana), tobacco and potato.